marcolew/ProcessingEngine.Algorithm/README.md

 The interface provides

-- A method "Train" which is used to prepare algorithms in terms of training, parameter estimation, etc.
+- A method "Setup" which is used to prepare algorithms in terms of training, parameter estimation, etc.
 - A method "Run" which is used to process data and write results to an output

 In addition Attributes are available which characterize properties as